 A rowing machine has changed that up for me, as you get to perform a completely different kind of exercise motion, all while sitting down, but still working different muscle groups.
 It’s a win-win.

-Of course, the biggest downside here is that most rowers take a up a lot of space, but if you have the necessary square footage to work with, to me it’s worth the investment.
+Of course, the biggest downside here is that most rowers take up a lot of space, but if you have the necessary square footage to work with, to me it’s worth the investment.

 If you don’t want a rowing machine, then our second cardio option is a good recumbent exercise bike.
 The idea is the same as your traditional exercise bike, except the way that it’s designed makes it less stressful on your back.